uclab-potsdam/inflect/README.md

 ![img](img/#0,0,3047,8610&ff0000&&&documentation_image.png)

-Also have a look at this documentation image to see the main components and mechanisms at a glance.
+This documentation image shows the main components and mechanisms at a glance.
 It contains:

 ![img](img/#0,0,3047,2375&ff0000&&&documentation_image.png)
 - further detail on the file structure